-A large fabric style shower curtain that can be placed under the two highchairs.
-After each meal you can pick it up with all the crumbs/food splatter and shake it outside for the birds and at the end of each day just throw it in the washing machine.
+A large fabric shower curtain can be placed under the two high chairs.
+After each meal, you can pick it up with all the crumbs/food splatter and shake it outside for the birds, and at the end of each day just throw it in the washing machine.
 No need to get down and scrub floors or floor mats.

-A bucket with napisan and water in it so you can quickly put any soiled clothes/cloths in it.
+A bucket with your favorite stain remover and water in it so you can quickly put any soiled clothes in it.
 Pear and banana are seriously bad for staining clothes so get them soaking as soon as possible.

 You will start having lots of clothes changes in a day – a good excuse for more baby clothes shopping.

 During the warmer months – feed them outside.
 Far less stressful!
 I think the bird population doubled around my house when my girls were little.
-They were the best fed birds in the neighbourhood!
+They were the best-fed birds in the neighborhood!